-Respondents stated the availability of early childhood opportunities was excellent or good; 8.6% (down from 12% in the 2011 survey) indicated the availability was fair or poor.
-Overall, the public preschool enrollment in the Great Rivers Region has increased or remained steady over the past five years; see Figure 5.
-All school districts in La Crosse, Monroe, Trempealeau, and Vernon counties offer public preschool education.
-The structure of preschool programs varies throughout the region, with most districts offering a half-day schedule 4-5 days a week and a few districts offering a full-day schedule 2-3 days a week.
+Generally, respondents stated the availability of early childhood opportunities was excellent or good; 15.5% (up from 12% in the 2011 survey) indicated the availability was fair or poor.
+Overall, the availability of public preschool programs in the Great Rivers Region has increased or remained steady over the past five years; see Figure 6.
+All school districts in La Crosse, Monroe, Trempealeau, and Vernon counties offer public preschool education, with many programs utilizing an innovative community partnership approach that brings together community businesses, schools, child care providers, Head Start, parents and teachers.
+The structure of the preschool programs varies throughout the region, with most districts offering a half-day schedule 4-5 days a week and a few districts offering a full-day schedule 2-3 days a week.